hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added actual messages from hcaptcha.com.
 * Added support for Multipage Gravity Form.
 * Fixed error messaging in Ninja Forms.
+* Fixed 'hcaptcha is not defined' issue with Elementor.

 = 2.0.0 =
 * Tested with WordPress 6.1.
 * Tested with WooCommerce 7.0.
 * Added Settings page with multiple tabs.
 * Added setting for whitelisted IPs.
 * Added ability to set options network-wide on multisite.
 * Fixed Divi contact form bug related to recaptcha compat.
 * Fixed bug with WC Wishlist create list form.
 * Fixed styles on WordPress Register page.